RedPointGlobal/redpoint-rpi/docs/migration.md

     mode: advanced
 ```

-The `advanced` mode signals that your deployment uses enterprise features like per-service image overrides, custom CA certificates, and hard anti-affinity.
+The `advanced` mode signals that your deployment uses enterprise features like per-service image overrides, custom CA certificates, common resource annotations, CSI secrets, StorageClasses, and Karpenter NodePools.
 All of these settings work in any mode, but `advanced` serves as a clear indicator that this is a customized deployment.

 ---